giantswarm/docs/src/content/basics/app-platform/index.md

 - [Apps and App Configs in the API reference](/api/#tag/apps)

-Lastly, at the end of the day, what our interfaces do, is create (or update) a set of Custom Resources on your Control Plane Kubernetes.
+Lastly, at the end of the day, what our interfaces do, is create (or update) a set of Custom Resources on your Kubernetes management cluster.

 As we are giving you direct access to the Management API you can also interact with the above mentioned resources using `kubectl`, and automate them just as you have been automating other parts of your stack.
 And as Kubernetes resources and especially some CRDs require lots of boilerplate and conventions, we built a kubectl plugin to help you with that.